renderedtext/semaphore-docs-new/source/docs/exporting-environment-variables.md

 To get started, open your project settings, "Environment Variables" tab.
 Click on "Add an environment variable" to open a form.

-For each variable you need to specify its' name and value (content).
+For each variable you need to specify its name and value (content).
 For instance, you would enter "SECRET_TOKEN" as name and "123abcde" as content.

 Each environment variable is exported before your build starts along with